When the dead-ball string is moved

 Suppose that there are a lot of boules on the ground.
 Your team has the point, so you ask the opponents if they have any unplayed boules.
 They look around and then say “No, we’re out”.
 So you play your last boule.
 As you’re walking to the head to count your points, one of the opposing players says “Ooops!
 I made a mistake.
 I still have one boule left!”
 What should you do?

 You can say “It was an honest mistake.
 Go ahead.
 Play your last boule.”
-But giving away your team’s boule advantage in this way would be a big mistake.
-With their last “forgotten” boule, your opponents can do all sorts of mischief and win the mene.
-So a good general rule is that a forgotten boule— even in friendly play— cannot be played.
+But this would would be a big mistake.
+Essentially, you’re agreeing to give away your team’s boule advantage.
+And with their last “forgotten” boule, your opponents can do all sorts of damage and win the mene.
+So the general rule is that a forgotten boule— even in friendly play— cannot be played.
 See our discussion of dealing with a forgotten boule.

 What does “inside the circle” mean?